Director of Customer Support & Finance

-Founded Sundog Media Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
-In 1996, we moved to Alaska and Joe started our graphic design business in Anchorage.
-By day, I worked in my degreed profession as a full time auditor for Mikunda, Cottrell and Co.
-CPAs.
-By night, when I was in town and not auditing in a remote Alaskan village, I was working beside him, supporting his talents with mine and learning the basics in design, typesetting, etc. In 1998, Sundog Media added website design, development and hosting to the business and I began working full time with Joe wherever needed.
-My role as a Sundog has varied greatly over the years.
-And in 2008, Sundog Media purchased another Alaskan web company, Web Weavers of Fairbanks, AK expanding our team enough that I have been able to concentrate more on just accounting and some domain management.
-I feel blessed that we have had the opportunity to put together a talented, technical, detail oriented team to provide such advanced services to our clients and not have to keep up with all the technology myself.
+Co-Founded Sundog Media in Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
+In 1996, we moved to Anchorage, Alaska and Joe started our graphic design business.
+By day, I worked as a full time auditor for Mikunda, Cottrell and Co.
+CPAs and by night, when I was not out of town auditing some business in a remote Alaskan village, I was working beside Joe, supporting his talents with mine.
+I learned the basics of design, typesetting, and whatever was necessary to support Joe’s design skills.
+In 1998, we added website design, development, domain management and hosting to our services and I started working full time at Sundog.

-It took a short 5 days to arrive in Tok, Alaska where my adventure loving husband deserted me!
-He was pumping gas at a gas station and sent me into the store to purchase some food and supplies.
-When I came out, our 52+ foot long truck and trailer was nowhere to be seen.
-Honestly!
-He had disappeared!
+In 5 short days we arrived in Tok and my adventure-loving husband deserted me!
+He brought me all the way to Alaska and then disappeared!
+Didn’t he know; in Alaska the men outnumber the women by far?
+He would have a hard time getting another one to come up here!
+He sent me into the store to purchase some food and supplies while he got gas and when I came out, he and our 52+ foot long truck and trailer were nowhere to be seen.
+Honestly?
+He disappeared?
 I couldn’t believe it.
-I was wandering around looking so lost that a police man kindly asked me if he could help.
-Still in shock, I explained Joe was filling up our 52′ long truck and trailer set up with gas while I shopped and when I returned to the gas station with 6-7 bags of items, he was gone!
-How could such a large vehicle disappear…?
+I was wandering around looking so lost that a policeman kindly asked me if he could help.
+Still in shock, I explained Joe had disappeared while I shopped.
+Now, I know I love shopping but I hadn’t been gone that long!
+How could he disappear?
 In Tok?!!
-You do know there is only 1 street in Tok, right?!
-Ok maybe not. 🙂 After a 15 minute search (during which the station cashier verified 3 times that Joe truly had paid and driven off without me) we discovered he’d driven around behind the gas station to fill up propane… Yep, life’s that exciting with my husband. 🙂
+You do know there is only one street in Tok, right?!
+Ok, maybe not. 🙂 After a very long search (during which the gas station cashier verified 3 times that Joe paid and drove off without me) we discovered Joe’d driven around behind the gas station to fill up propane… Yep Lots of excitement!

-We had decided to avoid looking in Alaskan newspapers so as to avoid feeling we needed to find a job right away but that only lasted until a small cafe in Palmer where Joe sat down with a cup of coffee.
-He couldn’t resist and within a week he was riding in a 2 person helicopter to the Talaheim River where he was to be a Fishing Guide on a remote Alaskan river and I was to be a cook and house cleaner for the summer… The story continues with just as many unanticipated adventures which are detailed in photos we love to share.
-Basically, it’s my pleasure to be an Alaskan and raise our children here.
-I love how nothing is predictable except people, and even they aren’t when they’re Alaskans.
+We had resolved not to look in a newspaper so we wouldn’t find a job right away but that plan lasted until Joe sat down with his first cup of coffee in a small Palmer cafe on our 2nd day as Alaskans.
+Within a week he was flying off in a 2-person helicopter to the Talaheim River where we’d spend a summer as a fishing guide on a remote Alaskan river, and I would cook and clean the lodge’s cabins.
+The story continues with many more unanticipated adventures, which are detailed in photos we love to share.

-My father always said I’d be a good accountant because I was good with numbers.
-So, I attended University of Idaho, graduated with a BS in Business, Accounting Major.
+My father always said I’d be a good accountant but I use a calculator a lot to verify my mental math!
+He said I was good with numbers so I attended the University of Idaho and graduated with a BS in Business; Accounting Major.
 After college, I worked for a school district, several dentist offices, the Washington State Auditors, Alaska’s Talaheim Lodge, Mikunda, Cottrell & Co.
-CPAs and, of course for most of my working career, I have joined forces with Joe building Sundog Media LLC and our family.
+CPAs and finally full-time with my husband at Sundog Media.
+Joe and I work well together and continue to build Sundog Media LLC, play racquetball often, and love on our family.